17th November, 2020

 Cruising the Black Sea

 The Black Sea arguably ranks among as one of the world’s most unique body of water.
-This inland sea, which consists of layers of both fresh and saltwater, touches the shores of six different countries - Bulgaria, Georgia, Romania, Russia, Turkey and Ukraine.
+This inland sea, which consists of layers of both fresh and saltwater, touches the shores of six different countries.

 Our Spirit of Adventure cruise, Ancient Wonders of the Black Sea, visits this wonderful region and there is so much to see and do here, from history to natural wonders, food to gold, and art to ancient archaeology.

 With so many extraordinary places you can explore while circumnavigating the Black Sea, Neil Cron, Destination Experience Manager, thought it would be useful to showcase some of those places, not only where to find them but more importantly why they need to be discovered.

 Wandering around in a souk or Arab market is a sensational experience for any visitor.
 Whether looking for souvenirs, wanting to enjoy the atmosphere or just have a wander around for a few hours; the souks in Tunis will not disappoint you.
 Grouped according to craft, you can find tiny shops selling jewellery and perfume, spices, carpets, fabric and an endless range of leather wear.
 Smell the heap of vividly coloured spices, taste the delicious makroud (a delicious almond cookie filled with dates or figs), and have a chat with the friendly shopkeepers.
 So much more exciting than the local markets at home.